-Motorhome owners are being encouraged to take some simple steps to improve the security of their vehicles, after caravan and motorhome theft increased by 29% year-on-year by the end of August.
+Motorcaravanners are being encouraged to take some simple steps to improve their motorhome security, after caravan and ‘van theft increased by 29% year-on-year by the end of August.

 The warning was issued by stolen vehicle recovery experts Tracker, with Clive Wain, Head of Police Liaison, saying: “Criminal gangs are taking advantage of high demand and the resulting higher prices, stealing motorhomes and caravans to serve the burgeoning market.
 In 2020, Tracker recovered over one million pounds worth of stolen caravans and motorhomes, and this figure is set to be even higher this year.”

 Adding deterrents like a hitch lock, wheel clamp (see our best motorhome wheel clamp guide if you need one) and alarm system can help to make life harder for thieves, but should they be successful in stealing one, it can prove difficult for the police to locate it unless a tracking device has been fitted.

 Wain added: “We have seen too many cases where criminals have been able to quickly cut through barriers, locks and other physical deterrents, taking just seconds to steal valuable vehicles parked on driveways.
 And it’s not just caravans and motorhomes parked at home that thieves are targeting.
 Secure, premium storage facilities that boast top of the range security measures are increasingly being targeted.
 Criminals are determined, especially when the cash rewards are high.”